avbatchelor/trail-conditions/README.md

 Earlier this year I started leading winter hikes in the White Mountains and needed to answer these two questions:

 >Which hike should I go on?
->And what equipment do I need for that hike?
+>What equipment do I need for that hike?

 I decided to start a side project so that I could gain quick answers to these questions without having to read many hike descriptions and check the weather every day.

 ## Summary of approach

-*Which hike should I go on?*
+### Which hike should I go on?

-For this part of the project I decided to focus on determining which hikes have amazing views.
+For this part of the project, I decided to focus on determining which hikes have amazing views.
 To do this, I scraped and cleaned data from online hike reports and used natural language processing techniques to parse the text data.
-Specifically, I looked for instances where the word *view* was followed adjectives like *amazing* or *wonderful*.
+Specifically, I looked for instances adjectives like *amazing* or *wonderful* preceded the word *view*.
 I now know which hikes have amazing views!

 ![alt text](https://github.com/avbatchelor/trail-conditions/blob/master/reports/figures/view_from_pierce.JPG)
 *I know Mt.
 Pierce has great views - but are the views from other peaks just as good?*

-*What equipment do I need?*
+### What equipment do I need?

-The next challenge is to determine what equipment I need.
-For example, in the winter, especially if it has snowed recently, I’m likely to need snowshoes.
-So far, I’ve fit a logistic regression model that takes the month of the year and the trail name (one-hot-encoded) as inputs and predicts whether snowshoes are needed with reasonable accuracy.
-Next, I plan to improve the classifier by incorporating weather data.
+For this part of the project, I decided to focus on determining whether I'd need snowshoes for a hike.
+For some hikes, snowshoes are absolutely necessary to prevent you sinking into the snow (commonly known as *postholing*).
+But snowshoes are heavy, so it's good to avoid carrying them unnecessarily.
+So it would be great to be able to accurately predict whether or not snowshoes are necessary for a hike.

+There are two situations where snowshoes are usually necessary:

+1. For any hike after heavy snowfall
+2. For less-traveled hikes anytime in the winter - i.e. for hikes where there haven't been enough hikers to pack the snow down

+And so, I plan to build a classifier with input variables such as *amount of recent snowfall* and *hike popularity* and outputs a probability for how likely it is that snowshoes are needed.

+So far, I’ve built some baseline classifiers that predict whether snowshoes are needed with reasonable accuracy.
+Now I'm working on building the classifier described above to see if that is more accurate.

 ## Results

 ## My approach in more detail